Search Blogs

 Average Cost of Living in Orlando, Florida

 The average cost of living in Orlando Florida, is about 2–3% higher than the U.S. national average, with a cost of living index of 102.3 compared to the United States baseline of 100.
-While housing and healthcare costs are lower, slightly higher expenses for groceries and utilities balance it out, keeping the average living cost in Orlando FL, moderate and manageable for students and professionals.
+While student housing in Orlando and healthcare costs are lower, slightly higher expenses for groceries and utilities balance it out, keeping the average living cost in Orlando FL, moderate and manageable for students and professionals.

 Cost of Living in Orlando, FL: Rent & Housing Costs